VoronDesign/VoronUsers/printer_mods/richardjm/adxl-chain/README.md

 ![The damage](Images/TheDamage.jpg)

-This is an in-development mod for mounting the ADXL permanently.
+This is a mod for mounting the ADXL permanently.
 It moves your drag chain up by 5.5mm on the motor.

+From testing this mount eliminates the Z component when measuring the Y resonance.

 ![CAD](Images/CAD.png)